basarat/typescript-book/docs/javascript/numbers.md

 > For arbitrary precision integer math use `big.js` mentioned below.

 ### big.js
-Whenever you use math for financial calculations (e.g. gst calculation, shopping cart items count etc) use a library like [big.js](https://github.com/MikeMcl/big.js/) which is designed for
+Whenever you use math for financial calculations (e.g. GST calculation, money with cents addition etc) use a library like [big.js](https://github.com/MikeMcl/big.js/) which is designed for
 * Perfect decimal math.
 * Safe out of bound integer values